make-42/osu-RankCurves/README.md

 # osu-RankCurves
-The titles is self explanatory
+The title is self explanatory